journalehsan/bomi/src/mpv/DOCS/man/input.rst

 ``vo-drop-frame-count``
     Frames dropped by VO (when using ``--framedrop=vo``).

+``mistimed-frame-count``
+    Number of video frames that were not timed correctly in display-sync mode for the sake of keeping A/V sync.
+This does not include external circumstances, such as video rendering being too slow or the graphics driver somehow skipping a vsync.
+It does not include rounding errors either (which can happen especially with bad source timestamps).
+For example, using the ``display-desync`` mode should never change this value from 0.

+``vsync-ratio``
+    For how many vsyncs a frame is displayed on average.
+This is available if display-sync is active only.
+For 30 FPS video on a 60 Hz screen, this will be 2.
+This is the moving average of what actually has been scheduled, so 24 FPS on 60 Hz will never remain exactly on 2.5, but jitter depending on the last frame displayed.

+``vo-delayed-frame-count``
+    Estimated number of frames delayed due to external circumstances in display-sync mode.
+Note that in general, mpv has to guess that this is happening, and the guess can be inaccurate.

 ``percent-pos`` (RW)
     Position in current file (0-100).
 The advantage over using this instead of calculating it out of other properties is that it properly falls back to